• Skip to primary navigation

 Forgive and release

-Forgiving and releasing is for you.
+Forgiving and releasing are for you.
 It really has nothing to do with the other person, although it can if you want it to.

 My situation was never spoken of or acknowledged except when I finally told my mother a few years ago.
 But I don't need it to be acknowledged by the caregiver because I'm healing regardless.

 I realized that this caregiver of mine was and still is a very "pinched off" person, as Abraham Hicks would describe them.
-Someone who is pinched off from Source, their soul, the Universe and not acting from their true place of love and awareness.
+Someone pinched off from Source, their soul, the Universe, and not acting from their true place of love and awareness.

 We did not come here for a perfect experience.
-If you consider that your soul has likely lived many lifetimes and is made of God-energy...it's easier to understand that your soul is here to see itself.
+If you consider that your soul has likely lived many lifetimes and is made of God energy...it's easier to understand that it is here to see itself.
 And how can it see itself if everything is always rosy?

 Every vibration has a polar opposite.
 In order to experience the end of one vibration, the law of polarity means you will experience the other end as well.